enlupi/QUAX/README.md

 # QUAX Data Analysis

 Final project for *Laboratory of Computational Physics (Mod.
-B)* course, Physics of Data degree at University of Padua.
+B)* course, Physics of Data degree at University of Padova.

 ## Abstract